geeksforsocialchange/gfsc-v2/_posts/2022-11-14-announcing-untechcon.md

 UnTechCon is a one-day unconference about creating community digital autonomy, challenging big tech, and creating a future worth living in.

+[Information for Attendees](https://gfsc.notion.site/UnTechCon-1-e12a706e1f7a4e3d81d6beae0b818b32) including Eventbrite sign up page, schedule, code of conduct, FAQS etc. We can't wait to see you there!

 The conference will be held on the GFSC Discord Server on Sat 10th December, 11-5.
 [Register on Eventbrite](https://www.eventbrite.co.uk/e/untechcon-1-tickets-463633840297).

 <aside class="kofi kofi--alt" markdown="0">